OSIA-team/HAN/README.md

 ```
 Allow browser to use a microphone on this site (if needed)

-4) Download [this extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) for enable CORS for WIKI API in Chrome

-5) Refresh the page
+4) Refresh the page

-6) Here we go, have a fun.
+5) Here we go, have a fun.
 You can use HAN how you please.
 If you want to use voice commands check section with available commands

 ## Available Voice Commands
 First of all you can say hi to HAN by
   * Ahoj

 You can search WIKI for definitions by command: "definuj [stuf you want to search]" for exapmle:
   * definuj Česko

 This voice command returns wiki definition (first perex) of Česko on [czech mutation of wiki](https://cs.wikipedia.org/wiki/%C4%8Cesko)